 In his quest to uncover the extent of alleged Russian interference in the last presidential election, special counsel Robert Mueller indicted a number of Russian nationals and at least one Russian company.
 Conveniently for those who promote the conspiracy, none of those accused will ever see the inside of an American courtroom, and none will ever be compelled to testify or publicly reveal the true extent – or lack – of their involvement in election meddling.

 How much of the whole Russia collusion and election meddling story, then, is actually true and how much of it was created by Trump’s political opponents?
 The Democrats are poised to take over the House of Representatives and have already made clear that they intend to shut down all investigations into what really happened in 2016.
 The seemingly unaccountable special counsel investigation is lead by a man with numerous conflicts of interest and staffed exclusively by supporters of the Democratic Party.
-The American people will never learn the truth about Russian involvement in the 2016 election precisely because much of that involvement may have had little to do with the Russians.We value your comments!
-Please weigh in on our comment section below.
+The American people will never learn the truth about Russian involvement in the 2016 election precisely because much of that involvement may have had little to do with the Russians.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com